Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Measurements to validate simulation results

-The energy distribution for both simulation (red points) and experimental data (black points) is shown in Fig.~\ref{fig:EnergyDistTarget}.
-A fair agreement between data and simulation is observed, especially for the main X-ray of the target elements (Cadmium, Iron, Strontium and Zirconium) and the escape peaks of Cadmium X-ray lines.
-Despite the good agreement for the X-ray lines of the elements, the main differences between both spectra are the Compton level of the Cadmium line (energies lower than 20~keV), which is much higher in experimental data, and the presence in the simulation of Titanium fluorescence X-ray lines (at 4.51 and 4.93~keV), which are absent in real data.
-The Compton level of experimental data includes an extra contribution by preamplifier reset signals, which has not been yet modeled in the simulation, and seems correlated to the pixel distance to two disconnected pixels situated at the top part of the germanium sensor.
-This dispersion of Compton level along the sensor surface is illustrated by the energy spectrum of 6 pixels around the disconnected ones (blue curve).
-The second difference is due to the Titanium collimator, which is certainly coated with aluminium to block its fluorescence lines~\cite{Chatterji2016}.
-This coating has not been included in the detector model due to the absence of information in the data sheet of the detector.
-Despite those small differences, we can conclude that our simluation chain is operational and is working well.
+For the first experiment with the cadmium sample, a comparison of measured and simulated energy spectra is shown in Figure~\ref{fig:EnergyDistTarget}.
+A fair agreement between data and simulation is observed, especially for the main X-ray lines of the chemical elements cadmium, iron, strontium and zirconium, and also the escape peaks of cadmium X-ray emission lines.
+Despite the good agreement for the X-ray emission lines of the elements, we note two differences between experimental and simulated spectra:

+\begin{itemize} \item The Compton level created by cadmium fluorescence lines (energies between 2 and 21~keV), is higher in experimental data.
+This difference is due to the fact that experimental data includes an extra contribution by the preamplifier reset signals, which has not been yet modeled in our simulation and affects the whole spectrum.
+Moreover, the detector used in these measurements has two disconnected (noisy) pixels, while our simulation assumes a fully functional detector.
+As a result, the experimental Compton level seems correlated to the distance to these two disconnected pixels, situated at the top part of the germanium sensor.
+This dispersion of Compton level along the sensor surface is illustrated by the energy spectrum of 6 pixels around the disconnected ones (blue curve of Figure~\ref{fig:EnergyDistTarget}) and that of side pixels (black curve).
+The side pixels spectrum shows a better agreement with the simulated spectrum of a fully functional detector.

+\item The presence of titanium fluorescence X-ray emission lines (at 4.51 and 4.93~keV) in the simulation, while they are absent in experimental spectrum.
+The titanium collimator is probably coated with aluminium to block its fluorescence lines as cited here~\cite{Chatterji2016}.
+This coating has not been included in the detector model due to the absence of information in the detector datasheet. \end{itemize}

+Regarding the second experimental measurement, the multi-element germanium detector performance in the inter-pixel region has been investigated.
+Thanks to a collimated beam emitted from the tin foil, the intensity of the K$_{\alpha}$ line of tin (i.e. the total number of counts in the RoI [24.7 keV - 25.7 keV]) has been studied as a function of the horizontal position and shown in Figure~\ref{fig:Intensity}.